 - The baggage claim devices will nearly triple in size, from four devices with 668 linear feet in the current space to seven devices and 1,806 linear feet!

 Current Sea-Tac Airport Traffic Facts

-- A consultant study estimates each new international route generates $89 million annual economic impact to the region.
+- A consultant study estimates each new international route generates $89 million in annual economic impacts to the region.

 - Located exactly halfway between London and Tokyo, Sea-Tac Airport is the closest U.S. West Coast gateway to both Europe and Asia.

 - Over the past 10 years, Sea-Tac has welcomed 16 new intercontinental services including new routes to Beijing, Dubai, Frankfurt, Dublin, Reykjavik, Shanghai, and Shenzhen.